 And this guy was a hard-nosed character who really just lived and died for the fact that he had a little bit of honor left by being a jailer.
 At least he had a commission from Rome to do that job and he lived for that thing.

-Maybe some people it’s sex.
+Maybe for some people it’s sex.
 Maybe for some people it’s athletics.
 There are many, many things.
 For some people it’s drink.
 For some people it’s dope.
-And there are some people who get their little box and then it falls apart and they kill themselves.
+And there are some people who get their little box, and then it falls apart and they kill themselves.